algorandfoundation/puya/docs/references/avm_debugger.md

-# AlgoKit AVM VSCode Debugger
+# Breakpoint debugging

-The AlgoKit AVM VS Code Debugger extension enables line-by-line debugging of Algorand smart contracts on the AVM, supporting both TEAL and Puya contracts.
+The AlgoKit AVM VS Code Debugger extension enables line-by-line debugging of Algorand Python smart contracts that are executed on the AVM.
 It provides a seamless debugging experience by leveraging AVM simulate traces and source maps.

 ## Quick Start